Understanding High Ratio Mortgages in Canada

 10% on the amount between $500,000 and $1,499,999

-If you’re buying a home over $1.5 million, or a rental property, the minimum down is 20%—and yes, that would be considered a conventional mortgage, not a high ratio one.
+If you buy a home over $1.5 million or a rental property, the minimum down is 20%.
+This scenario would be classified as a conventional mortgage, not a high ratio one.

 Is a High Ratio Mortgage Bad?

 Not at all.
-It just means you're using mortgage default insurance to buy with a smaller down payment.
-For a lot of people—especially first-time buyers or folks in expensive markets—this is how they get into homeownership.
+It simply means you're using mortgage default insurance to buy with a smaller down payment.
+For many individuals, especially first-time buyers or people in pricey markets, this option is vital for entering homeownership.

-In fact, in some cases, high ratio mortgages come with lower interest rates than conventional ones.
+In some instances, high ratio mortgages can even offer lower interest rates compared to conventional ones.
 Why?
-Because the lender’s risk is reduced thanks to the insurance.
+Because the insurance reduces the lender’s risk.

-So, while you’re paying a premium for that default insurance, you might save on rate.
-It’s not always a better or worse scenario—it’s just about what works best for your situation.
+So, while you are paying a premium for that default insurance, you might save on your interest rate.
+It’s not merely a better or worse option; it’s about what fits your situation.

 Can You Refinance a High Ratio Mortgage?

-To refinance your mortgage (i.e., increase the amount or pull equity out), you need to have at least 20% equity in your home.
-That means you’d need a conventional mortgage to do a full refinance.
+To refinance (i.e., to increase the amount or pull equity out), you need at least 20% equity in your home.
+This requirement means you’d need a conventional mortgage for a full refinance.

-If you started out with a high ratio mortgage and have built up equity through mortgage payments and rising property value, you may now qualify to refinance—but it depends on your current loan-to-value (LTV) ratio.
+If you began with a high ratio mortgage and have built up equity through payments and property value increases, you may qualify for refinancing—but this depends on your current loan-to-value (LTV) ratio.

 What Happens If My Down Payment Is a Gift?

-Gifted down payments are totally allowed in high ratio mortgage scenarios—as long as the gift is from an immediate family member, is non-repayable, and there’s a signed gift letter.
-Lenders will want to see that the funds are in your account before closing, usually at least 15 days prior.
+Gifted down payments are acceptable in high ratio mortgage scenarios.
+However, the gift must come from an immediate family member, must be non-repayable, and requires a signed gift letter.
+Lenders typically want to see that the funds are deposited into your account at least 15 days before closing.

-If you're planning on using gifted funds and buying with less than 20% down, I always recommend looping your mortgage broker in early.
-We’ll help make sure everything is documented properly so there are no last-minute surprises.
+If you're planning on using gift funds and buying with less than 20% down, it’s crucial to loop your mortgage broker in early.
+We’ll help ensure everything is documented accurately, preventing last-minute surprises.

-Final Thoughts: What Is a High Ratio Mortgage in Canada—and Should You Get One?
+Final Thoughts: What Is a High Ratio Mortgage in Canada—and Should You Consider One?

-In short: A high ratio mortgage in Canada is one where you’re putting less than 20% down, and you’ll need mortgage default insurance to make it happen.
+In summary: A high ratio mortgage in Canada is where you’re putting down less than 20%, and you will need mortgage default insurance to facilitate the purchase.

-It’s not a bad thing.
-In fact, it’s what gets many people into homes sooner than they thought possible.
-But it does come with some extra costs and rules—so it’s important to understand how it works and what options are available to you.
+It’s not a negative option.
+In fact, it helps many people attain homeownership sooner than anticipated.
+However, it comes with extra costs and rules, so understanding how it works and what options are available is essential.

-Not sure whether a high ratio mortgage makes sense for your situation?
+Are you uncertain if a high ratio mortgage is right for your situation?
 Let’s chat.
-I’ll walk you through your numbers, help you weigh the pros and cons, and find the mortgage strategy that actually makes sense for you—not just the one that shows up in a Google search.
+I’ll review your numbers, help you weigh the pros and cons, and find the mortgage strategy that suits you best—not just the one that pops up in a Google search.